hapax/hapax.github.io/assets/teaching.md

 secret codes, mathematics is inspired by these real world needs.
 Why not let students in on the secret?
-Why not tell them where algebra, trigonometry, or calculus really come from?
-And show them just how powerful the tools are, applied in the real world!
+Why not tell them where algebra, trigonometry, or calculus really come from, and show them just how powerful the tools are?

 ## An elementary example